 Just like most real sisters, Earth and Erbede have many similarities and a special relationship as far as planets are concerned.

 For one, they had no choice in the matter.
-They're connected, so connected they shall always be, and there's nothing anyone can do about it.
+They're connected, and there's nothing anyone can do about it.

 Earth and Erbede share not only their constellations and orbit around the sun, but also plants and wildlife.